 NTP athletes

-• You fail to file your quarterly Whereabouts information by the deadline specified; or
+You fail to submit complete and detailed Whereabouts information by the deadline.

 Consequences

-Two warnings within one quarter or three warnings within 12-months will result in an automatic review of your testing pool status and you may be moved to the RTP, where the Whereabouts requirements are more demanding and the consequences for Whereabouts Failures are more severe.
+Two warnings within one Whereabouts quarter, or three warnings within 12-months will result in a review of your testing pool status and potentially result in your escalation to the Registered Testing pool, where the Whereabouts requirements are more demanding and the consequences for Whereabouts Failures are more severe.
 We may review your testing pool status at any time.

 04